liupangzi/liuchao.me/blog/wp-content/plugins/wp-slimstat/readme.txt

 == Changelog ==

+= 3.6.7 =
+* [Fix] Foreach warning was being displayed, related to the latest browscap update.
+Sorry for the inconvenience, folks!

+= 3.6.6 =
+* [New] Top Traffic Sources is now showing the percentage of direct pageviews (thank you, [uewinfo_frm](http://wordpress.org/support/topic/top-traffic-sources-to-add-direct-access))
+* [Update] [Browscap](http://browscap.org/) has been updated to version 5031, released on July 2, 2014
+* [Fix] Index name was not properly handled (thank you, [bretweinraub](https://github.com/getusedtoit/wp-slimstat/pull/8))
+* [Fix] Patched XSS Vulnerability (thank you, Yogendra Sharma)
+* [Fix] Code for tracking external pages could not be selected in Firefox (thank you, [KSteinmann](http://wordpress.org/support/topic/cant-select-slimstat-external-pages-tracking-script))

 = 3.6.5 =
+* [Update] MaxMind's IP Database has been updated to the latest version (2014-07-01)
 * [Fix] Bug in tracking visits when the CDN option is enabled
 * [Fix] Number format description was sort of misleading (thank you, [Shonu](http://wordpress.org/support/topic/number-format-label))